programmablemike/fibo/README.md

 Note: The PostgreSQL cache tests use [Dockertest](https://github.com/ory/dockertest) and require Docker to be installed and running.

 ## load tests
-There are some very basic load tests to get a feeling for the general throughput of
+There are some very basic load tests to get a feeling for the general throughput of the HTTP server end-to-end.

+To run the load tests (requires K6 to be installed):
 ```bash
 # Start the Docker enviroment
 > make docker-start